How hot does it need to be for schools to close?

 The headteacher of Shenley Brook End School in Milton Keynes told BBC at the time that she closed the schools for pupils’ “protection”.

-The National Union of Teachers (NUT) have argued for special measures to be put in place to make classrooms more comfortable in hot weather.
+The National Union of Teachers (NUT) has argued for special measures to be put in place to make classrooms more comfortable in hot weather.

 The NUT had previously campaigned for a law change that would see schools closed if temperatures exceed 30C, citing excessive classroom temperatures as a “health and safety hazard” which may “aggravate existing medical conditions”.